DoubleML/doubleml-for-py/doubleml/doc/guide/scores.rst

     \tilde{\theta}_0 = - \frac{\mathbb{E}_N[D (Y-g(X))]}{\mathbb{E}_N[D^2]}

 when applying :meth:`~doubleml.double_ml_plr.DoubleMLPLR.fit`.
-Note that this estimate will in general be prone to a regularization bias.
+Note that this estimate will in general be prone to a regularization bias, see also :ref:`bias_non_orth`.